Symposium at Goethe-Institut Athen

 Pratyusha Sharma is Assistant Professor of Computer Science and Data Science at New York University and Senior Research Scientist at Microsoft Research.
 She completed her PhD at MIT’s Computer Science and Artificial Intelligence Laboratory.
 Working at the intersection of machine learning, natural language processing, and interspecies communication, Sharma's research explores how language and language-like structures support reasoning and decision-making in both artificial and natural intelligence systems.
 She is lead researcher for Project CETI (Cetacean Translation Initiative), where her groundbreaking work has revealed the complex combinatorial structure of sperm whale communication, what her team calls the “sperm whale phonetic alphabet”, published in Nature Communications (2024).
 Her interdisciplinary research bridges AI, marine biology, and environmental communication, addressing how computational approaches can help us understand non-human communication systems and their implications for conservation and cross-species understanding.

-Tiziana Terranova is Professor of Sociology of Culture and Communication at the Università di Napoli ‘L’Orientale’, where she co-founded the Centre for the Study of Transnational Technocultures (CRiTT) and the Critical Computation Bureau (CCB).
-A leading theorist of digital networks and networked labor, her work examines the political and cultural implications of information technologies, platform capitalism, and computational infrastructures.
+Tiziana Terranova is Professor of Sociology of Culture and Communication at the Università di Napoli ‘L’Orientale’, where she co-founded the Centre for the Study of Transnational Technocultures (CRiTT).
+In 2020, she co-founded the Critical Computation Bureau (CCB) with Ezekiel Dixon-Roman, Luciana Parisi and Oana Parvan.
+A leading theorist of digital networks and network cultures, her work examines the political and cultural implications of information technologies, platform capitalism, and computational infrastructures.
 She is the author of Network Culture: Politics for the Information Age (2004) and After the Internet: Digital Networks between Capital and the Common (2022), with a forthcoming book Network Social: On the Return of the Social in the Post-Digital Age (Minnesota University Press).
-Terranova's research explores the intersection of digital technologies, social labor, and political economy, with recent work addressing computational social sciences, recursive colonialism, and the potential for post-capitalist networked commons.
+Terranova’s research explores the intersection of digital technologies, media and cultural studies, and political economy, with recent work addressing technoliberalism and the network social, recursive colonialism, and the potential for post-capitalist networked commons.

 Yvonne Volkart is Head of Research and senior lecturer in art theory and cultural media studies at the Institute Art Gender Nature, Basel Academy of Art and Design FHNW, where she directs the Swiss National Science Foundation research project Plants_Intelligence.
 Learning like a Plant (2022–2025).
 She also holds a teaching position at the Master of Arts in Art Education, Zurich University of the Arts, and writes regularly for the art magazine Springerin.
 Her research explores how aesthetic theory-practice, ecology, technology, science, and decolonial feminism come together to bring us into relation with the more-than-human world.
 She co-curated the exhibitions Eco-Visionaries: Art, Architecture and New Media After the Anthropocene (2018) and Ecomedia: Ecological Practices in Today's Art (2007).
 Her recent monograph Technologies of Care: From Sensing Technologies to an Aesthetics of Attention in a More-than-Human World (2023) examines the techno-eco-feminist turn in contemporary art and develops an aesthetics of relationality and care.